 As with regular savings accounts, the interest you earn through a rental deposit savings account varies from bank to bank.
 Generally, interest rates will either be equal to those of regular savings accounts, or slightly lower.
 Banks excuse the lower rates by citing the higher administrative costs involved in closing the account at the end of a rental period.

-Deposit savings rates at leading Swiss banks: (as of: June 2017):
+Deposit savings rates at leading Swiss banks (as of: November 2018):

 Securities as rental deposits?